Toastmasters offices held and terms of service (international and regional level):

 What experience do you have in strategic planning?

-As a Faculty: Served as a member of the Steering Committee on Research and Research Training for the MUSC College of Medicine’s Strategic Plan 1995-2000, developing Medical Outreach Centers.
-Worked with the President and Board of MUSC to resolve faculty tenure issues.
-As President of the American Society for Reproductive Immunology: organized two successful conferences, and implemented a strategic program to expand our membership internationally.
+Served as a member of the Steering Committee on Research and Research Training for the MUSC College of Medicine’s Strategic Plan 1995-2000, developing Medical Outreach Centers and university reorganization.
+As President of the American Society for Reproductive Immunology, I organized two successful international conferences, and devised a strategic plan to expand our membership around the world.
+Successfully managed my research grants and District 58 finances.

 What experience do you have in the area of finance?